rickhallett/three-sided-poke/README.md

 6. Index.tsx long page load times unless purely coming from cache.
 Ideally, I would like the time to implement pagination, but for now I provided a render limit input on the UI which defaults to a low enough number so as to give a good initial page loading time.
 It is debatable whether a user really needs a page with all the pokemon on at once anyway.
 This may be taking 'gotta catch them all' a little too seriously...

+7. Next.js maps one handler per api route; to get this to respond to different methods, it requires a req.method check in that handler.
+I would prefer a more restful approach, but for an app of this size it isn't so important.

 ## Extra features